 As best I can remember, this tradition dates back to my childhood when we would gather with my aunts and uncles and cousins at my grandmother’s house at some time during the Christmas season.
 At some point, that gathering moved to our house.
 And at some point it moved to Christmas Eve.
 This has never been dinner in the traditional sense.
 This is more like grazing.
 Growing up there was always a fresh baked ham.
 Oh, the smell!
 And let me tell you, there is nothing like the taste of a warm ham sandwich on Christmas Eve!

 Through the years this has continued to be a significant part of our family Christmas celebration.
 We don’t do ham.
 But there’s always a ton of food.
 Lot’s of laughter.
 Sometimes a game of dominoes.
-For the past two years, Emily and Brooks have hosted this Christmas Eve “Dinner” at their home in Vestavia, Alabama.
+For the past few years, Emily and Brooks have hosted this Christmas Eve “Dinner” at their home in Vestavia, Alabama.
 That’s the thing about traditions.
 You hand them down from one generation to the next.

 “Save the neck for me, Clark.”